pirapira/bamboo/doc/semantics.md

 If such a contract is found in the source code, and if the world has called the default case, the program then looks for the `default` case in the contract.
 If there is none, the program fails.
 If there are more than one `default` case, the Bamboo compiler is broken (TODO: make sure that the compiler refused multiple `default` cases: issue [#171](https://github.com/pirapira/bamboo/issues/171)).
 If there is one such `default` case, the `default` case contains a list of sentences.
 If the list of sentences is empty, the Bamboo compiler is broken.
 Otherwise, the evaluation point is set to the first sentence in the list of sentences.

-The combination of the evaluation point, the empty variable environment, and the empty annotating function is kept as the current pending execution.
+The combination of the evaluation point, the empty variable environment, and the empty annotating function is kept as the current pending execution state.

 ### The world can call a named case